-Any allegation concerning a member of staff, a child's Foster Carer or a volunteer should be reported immediately to the headteacher.
-If an allegation is made about the headteacher you should pass this information to the Chair of the Governing Board.
+Any allegation concerning a member of staff, a child's Foster Carer or a volunteer should be reported immediately to the Executive headteacher/Head of School/DSL.
+If an allegation is made about the Executive headteacher/Head of School/DSL you should pass this information to the Chair of the Governing Board.
 Alternatively, you can contact the Local Authority Designated Officer on Tel: 0191 5613901.

 NSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
 Staff can call: 0800 028 0285 - line is available from 8:00am to 8:00pm, Monday to Friday or via e-mail: help@nspcc.org.uk.